Graduation Day (1981 film)

-Graduation Day is a 1981 American slasher film co-written, co-produced and directed by Herb Freed, and starring Christopher George, Patch Mackenzie, Michael Pataki, and E. Danny Murphy in his film debut.
+Graduation Day is a 1981 American slasher film co-written, co-produced, and directed by Herb Freed, and starring Christopher George, Patch Mackenzie, Michael Pataki, and E. Danny Murphy in his film debut.
 The plot follows a high school track team who are stalked and murdered by a masked assailant days before their graduation.
 Linnea Quigley, Vanna White, and Karen Abbott appear in supporting performances.

-Filmed in Los Angeles, Graduation Day was released in the spring of 1981, grossing nearly $24 million on a budget of $250,000, far exceeding the genre's usual box office at the time.
-Though it received a largely negative reception, the film has since developed a cult following among fans of the genre.
+Filmed in L.A., Graduation Day was released in the spring of 1981, grossing nearly $24 million on a budget of $250,000, far exceeding the genre's usual box office at the time.
+Though it received a largely negative reception, the film has since developed a cult following among genre fans.

-The film features the Los Angeles new wave band Felony, who appear in the film, and whose music is used throughout.
+The film features the L.A. new wave band Felony, who appear in the film, and whose music is used throughout.